DotApp Recommended Practices

 This code fails if the user switches to PDO, as fetch_assoc()

 is MySQLi-specific.
-Instead, use callbacks:
+Instead, use callbacks to handle results consistently:

 DB::module("RAW")->q(function ($qb) use ($token) {